Period Poverty affects girls and women

 How can you help impact a female's life right now?

-We are still collecting items to send to Kenya.
+We continue to collect feminine hygiene products to include on our humanitarian aid shipments.
 Please join us in helping females in need.
 Here's how you can make a difference:

-This Period Poverty campaign is intended to provide immediate relief to a small village of 100 females who do not have access to pads or period underwear.
-These females are served by the Buckner Family Hope Center in Kenya.
+This Period Poverty campaign is intended to provide immediate relief to females served by Buckner children and family services programs who do not have access to affordable or sanitary feminine products.

 Why is Buckner so passionate about helping women gain access to pads?